A man looking at a tablet in server room

 Key challenges facing quantum-centric supercomputing

-The key challenges facing quantum-centric supercomputing include maturing the middleware that allows classical and quantum computers to communicate, as well as general challenges facing quantum computers themselves.
-Before achieving quantum advantage, developers have identified the following key obstacles to overcome.
+The key challenges facing quantum-centric supercomputing include maturing the middleware and software that orchestrate workloads across classical and quantum computers, as well as general challenges facing the scale-up of quantum computers themselves.
+As they work toward achieving quantum advantage, developers are working to overcome the following key obstacles.

 Improving interconnects